 Jonathan said that the world could be better fed by building hydroponic farms in stacks 150m high, liberating land from monoculture and grains, which were not good food for humans, to enable ruminants to live there – ‘cows, sheep and deer’.
 When I expressed concern that this might increase greenhouse gases, Jonathan replied that studies had shown there to be no causal correlation between CO2 and climate change – climate changed independently of human activity.
 Indeed, the Thames and the Bosphorus used to freeze in the past.
 The myth of human-induced climate change was simply another device designed to prevent economic growth in certain countries and maintain the status quo.

-I asked Jonathan who was behind such devices.
-He said studies had shown that the CIA brought about the counter-culture of the 1960s in order to destroy the family.
+I asked Jonathan who was responsible for such alleged myth-making.
+What was their motivation?
+Jonathan said studies had shown that the CIA brought about the counter-culture of the 1960s in order to destroy the family.
 Before that, a man and a woman would get together to have children – the 1960s had destroyed the family as people became more career-oriented.
 Gerry Garcia and other members of the Grateful Dead were, he said, closely linked to the CIA.
 The collapse of world morals had also had its origins in the debauchery in Germany in the 1920s following the Versailles Treaty – when wealth collapsed, so did morals.
 This connection was demonstrated by Ukraine and Russia, whose economies had collapsed and which were now famous for their prostitutes world-wide.

 A bit shocked by this but anxious not to provoke Jonathan, I asked if he had any religious beliefs.
 He said he had not, although he believed in an entity which created the world.
 Rather, he was interested in how syncretism could show that all religions had common traits and origins and could provide a common understanding of world affairs.